ExpressionEngine/ExpressionEngine/changelogs/patch.md

 - Fixed a bug ([\#118](https://github.com/ExpressionEngine/ExpressionEngine/issues/118)) where using the Search and Replace utility on templates would escape quotes in the replacement text.
 - Fixed a bug ([\#117](https://github.com/ExpressionEngine/ExpressionEngine/issues/117)) where Relationship fields may not parse if using hypens in the field name and similarly-named fields exist.
 - Fixed a bug ([\#132](https://github.com/ExpressionEngine/ExpressionEngine/issues/132)) where the smiley picker would not work in Fluid or Grid.
+- Fixed a bug where POST detection of the Channel Form that fixed [\#70](https://github.com/ExpressionEngine/ExpressionEngine/issues/70) would fail if ACTion IDs were not already inserted.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists